 The S&S reporting module covers the 12-month calendar year.
 This reporting period may differ from NTD reporters' fiscal years.
-S&S reporters must provide all S&S data for 2023 by January 31, 2024.
-Each reporting year then remains open for edits until the end of the following calendar year (for example, reporters may edit 2022 data through December 31, 2023).
+S&S reporters must provide all S&S data for 2024 by January 31, 2025.
+The previous reporting year remains open for edits until the end of April the following calendar year (for example, reporters may edit 2023 data through April 2024).